korlibs-archive/docs-old.korge.org/kmem/index.md

 ## MemBuffer, DataBuffer, Int8Buffer, Int16Buffer, Int32Buffer, Float32Buffer, Float64Buffer

-Analogous to JavaScript typed arrays. `MemBuffer` is like an ArrayBuffer. `DataBuffer` (DataBuffer) and `*TypeBuffer`, works like viewws of a single ArrayBuffer.
+Analogous to JavaScript typed arrays. `MemBuffer` is like an ArrayBuffer. `DataBuffer` (DataBuffer) and `*TypeBuffer`, works like views of a single ArrayBuffer.
 And they do a single thing: provide a view of the data in a fast way in an immutable way.
 It doesn't work like the JVM Buffers that do too much in a mutable way (providing the data and mutating a pointer).

 ## FBuffer